dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 </div>

+You can also execute DOSBox Staging with the `--printconf` option to have the location of the primary config printed to your console.

-You can simply change the extension of `dosbox-staging.conf` from `.conf` to `.bak`.
-DOSBox Staging will write a brand new default config the next time you start it.
+To back up your existing primary config, you can simply change the extension of `dosbox-staging.conf` from `.conf` to `.bak`.
+DOSBox Staging will write a brand new primary config containing the current defaults the next time you start it.

 ### Portable mode notes